Collection H A Voss

 |Date||1930; 28 June 1938||ID||1418|

-Crowds mill around Brooklands racing track, filmed in 1930, before a race.
+Film from 1930 shows crowds milling around Brooklands racing track before a race.
 This is followed by footage from the London Grand Prix at Crystal Palace in 1938, filmed from the stands.
-The film ends with shots of the Crystal Palace grounds.
-A tower is visible in the background, the only part of the Palace then standing after a fire in 1936.
+The film ends with shots of the Crystal Palace grounds, where a tower is visible in the background, the only part of the Palace then standing after a fire in 1936.

 [Children at Play; School Sports; At the Seaside; Garden Scenes]